konapun/orbital-frame/README.md

 ## Syntax
 The bot command line is mostly a subset of Bash with a few exceptions.
 The main features will be covered here.
+Although not included for the sake of brevity and because it will vary based on your bot's configuration, every example below must start by hailing your bot so it understands the message is intended for it.
 For parser details and the full grammar, see [@orbital-frame/parser](./packages/orbital-frame-parser/README.md).

 ### Commands